matomatical/AI-and-society/README.md

     * Virtue Ethics
     * Ethics of Care
     * Principlism
     * *There are more!* Preferences?
 Theology?
+Stoicism?
 Economic growth?
       Etc.
   * Practical ethical guidelines
 * Political philosophy---the law, policy, politics, governance (think about this structure more)